joakimandal/Partygame/README.md

 * Buttons.
 Sends button down and button up events to the server.
 * Joystick.
 Sends continous input when the joystick is touched.
 * Touchpad.
 The touchpad simulates a laptop touchpad, sending touch drags to the server.
 * Accelerometer.
-The accelerometer sends continous input of how you hold your phone.
+The accelerometer sends continous input about how you hold your phone.